DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    });
    ```

-3. Create a `LoginAsync` endpoint in `API/Security/AuthenticationController.cs` to log in and send the cookie to client.
+3. Create a `LoginAsync` endpoint in `API/Security/AuthenticationController.cs` to authenticate a user and send the authentication cookie to the client.

    _API/Security/AuthenticationController.cs_:
    ```cs